Love burritos? Here’s everything you need to make a delicious, grain-free Chipotle-style burrito bowl in the comfort of your own kitchen!

 - While steak is resting and peppers & onions are cooking, prepare cauli-rice in a separate skillet.

-Once all your players are cooked, chopped, and ready, it’s time to enjoy your burrito!
+Once all your ingredients are cooked, chopped, and ready, it’s time to enjoy your burrito!

 Into your bowl, layer the following in order: